Legumes: my stance on why and why not (2/2)

 I am not entirely against fibre.

-Recalling all prior years I have downed salad bowl(s) the size of my head (and my gut).
-Cooked and uncooked.
-Lower fat LCIF days vs higher fat-days.
-Low vs high protein intakes.
-With and without extra supplemental fibre, particularly pysllium husk.
 If it is for hunger control sake, not withstanding other nuances, then having more “bulk” to do nothing but to stand-by ~ does seem to serve some utility.
-But it is trickery- fooling our satiety by having things just “sit there”.
-Far different than if we actually eat and store – calories as we should be, in all feeding windows.
+But it is trickery at fooling our satiety by having things just “sit there”.
+Far different than if we actually eat and store calories as we should be, in all feeding situations.

 Beans, pulses and legumes appear to play a role to this “fullness” signalling; suggested by their oligosaccaharides content (Morel FB et al. 2015).
 But one review (Zhang R et al. 2016) proclaims that animal and human studies, at least to date; appear to show inverse correlation on high fibre cereal intakes on the satiety hormone Leptin.